blurstudio/Simplex/README.md

 1. Download the `simplex-v*.*.*.zip` file from the [latest release](https://github.com/blurstudio/Simplex/releases/latest)
 2. Create a `modules` folder in your maya user directory.
 For example, on Windows, that would mean creating `C:\Users\<your-username>\Documents\maya\modules`
 3. Copy the `simplex.mod` file and the `simplex` folder into that directory.
-4. Install numpy for mayapy [using pip](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-Scripting/files/GUID-72A245EC-CDB4-46AB-BEE0-4BBBF9791627-htm.html).
-For example, on Windows, once you're in the right place the command will be `mayapy -m pip install numpy`.
+4. Install numpy and Qt.py to mayapy [using pip](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-Scripting/files/GUID-72A245EC-CDB4-46AB-BEE0-4BBBF9791627-htm.html).
+For example, on Windows, once you're in the right place the command will be `mayapy -m pip install numpy Qt.py`.
 You will need admin privelages for this.
 5. Run these two Python commands in Maya to start the tool.
 (This is probably what you should put into a shelf button)
 ```python
 from simplexui import runSimplexUI